-Porto is the second largest city in Portugal, but still about half the population of Lisbon.
+As Portugal’s second-largest city, Porto boasts a rich history and vibrant culture, attracting travelers seeking an authentic experience away from the crowds of Lisbon.
 It is a historic gem of the north, and definitely not a city you want to miss!
 I would describe it as a less touristy major city, filled with heritage and history but a vibrant life.
 The city is world-famous for its port wine.
 The historic centre of Porto was designated a UNESCO World Heritage site in 1996 (and it’s not hard to see why).
 The famous tiles (azulejos) can be found all around the city, with a few can’t-miss decorated buildings scattered around.
 Not only is it a great city, it’s also a fantastic home base for day trips in the north.
-Read on for a full Porto guide, including what neighbourhood to stay in, what to eat, where to go and more!
+Read on for a full Porto travel guide, including what neighbourhood to stay in, what to eat, where to go and more!

 If you’re visiting for the first time, you will want to stay in the main city, so try Ribeira or Baixa.
 Ribeira is the area along the bottom of the hill along the Douro River.
 It’s a very touristy neighbourhood so prices will be more expensive, and I would say it isn’t the most authentic Porto/Portugal experience.
 However, you won’t lack for things to do or places to eat.
 Baixa (also known as “Sé”) is located at the top of the hill, and closer to a lot of the other major tourist attractions.
 It’s generally cheaper accommodations but still centrally located.